The Other 9/11 Story

 After the September 11, 2001 attacks on the World Trade Center and the Pentagon, demonstrations against Muslims arose in different parts of Chicago.
 One group of Chicagoans on the southwest side of the city decided to support their Muslim neighbors.
-This support grew into a massive rally and teach-in at Chicago’s Navy Pier.
-Sue witnessed people willing to learn from and about each other and how much taking a stand could mean.

 - Why don’t we hear the stories of what is working?